Communicating with Sharepoint via SAS

 Read a file from Sharepoint and import it into SAS

-To read files from first get the Sharepoint folder ID, get the folder id and store it in a macro variable.
-You can now download the file from Sharepoint and store it in the file system.
-Here, I have used
+To read files, first, get the Sharepoint folder ID, get the folder id and store it in a macro variable.

 proc sql no print; select id into: fileId from folderItems where name="iris.xlsx"; quit; * https://9to5sas.sharepoint.com/sites/9to5sas/Shared%20Documents/sas; *proc http url="https://graph.microsoft.com/v1.0/me/drives/&driveId./items/iris.xlsx/content"; filename fileout "%sysfunc(getoption(WORK))/iris.xlsx"; proc http url="https://graph.microsoft.com/v1.0/me/drives/&driveId./items/&fileId./content" oauth_bearer="&access_token" out = fileout; debug level = 2; run; %echofile(fileout); proc import file=fileout out=iris dbms=xlsx replace; run;